pmgexpo17/ApiServicePeer/README.md

 # ApiServicePeer
 A python peer-to-peer framework for hosting api services for cloud apps integration

-Note : this for proof of concept prototype version.
+Note : this is a proof of concept prototype version.
 The enterprise prototype version is available by consultation

 Core design feature : A [UML sequence diagram](http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) of a distributed program is converted to a micro-services collection installed by docker in a server cluster.
 The code here only documents the micro services part.
 The front-end web app for UML conversion is currently in development.